Proofreading Training

 11. Discussing suggested changes in others’ written responses confidently and professionally

-Seminar tips:
+Seminar Tips:

 1. As you edit a document, look for gaps in necessary information.
 When you are extremely familiar with your topic, it is important to make sure no information is missing such as pertinent background information.